Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 - Try to minimize eating foods with excessive salt until you see the swelling of your ankles and/or legs go down.

-Is swelling dangerous?
+Is leg swelling dangerous?

 According to a recent publication from the Mayo Clinic, swelling caused by inactivity during travel (e.g. on planes or long car rides) is usually harmless.
-However, it is prudent to seek medical attention if you experience any of the following, especially if the swelling is frequent and persistent:

-- Swelling that is is red or warm to the touch (this could be a sign of a clot),
+- Swelling that is red or warm to the touch (this could be a sign of a clot),

 - Pain, tenderness or swelling only in one leg (as opposed to both),